mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol `Q` that inherits from a protocol `P`, all protocol requirements of `P`.

 &#9724; member of a type
-: Any property, method, typealias or enum case
+: Given a type, any property, method, typealias or enum case declared in the declaration of the type, any extension of the type, or any extension of any protocol to which the ty